Report Submission Guidelines: Weather Ready Research

-These guidelines are for use by researchers who were funded as part of the Special Call for Proposals: Strengthening Community Resilience in U.S. Territories.
+These guidelines are for use by researchers who were funded as part of a Special Call for Weather Ready Research.

 We Can Answer Your Questions!

 We are here to support you at every stage of the writing process.
 Not sure how to format a reference?
 Torn by word choice, or acceptable acronyms, or any other sort of writing quandary?
 Please contact the Natural Hazards Center editing team with any questions.

 Weather Ready Awardees will submit a 20-page (5,000 word) report that will be published on the Natural Hazards Center Weather Ready Research Reports page.
 Your report should concisely summarize your research and include an abstract, introduction, literature review, research design, results or findings, discussion, and conclusion.